Also of Interest

 Born in Madrid but raised in Mexico, his repertoire includes more than 120 different roles.
 He currently serves as general director of the Los Angeles Opera.
 In 1993, he created the annual competition Operalia to further the careers of young singers.
 His many awards include the Presidential Medal of Freedom, Spain’s Prince of Asturias Award for the Arts and Mexico’s Aztec Eagle.

-Born in the United States to Cuban parents, he is considered the driving force behind the 1990s Nuevo Latino culinary trend, a fusion of traditional Latin American cuisine with U.S. flavors and ingredients.
+Born in the U.S. to Cuban parents, he is considered the driving force behind the 1990s Nuevo Latino culinary trend, a fusion of traditional Latin American cuisine with U.S. flavors and ingredients.
 In 1989, at age 24, he opened his first restaurant, Yuca, in Miami.
-Today, he has restaurants in Miami Beach and Philadelphia, four cookbooks and multiple awards.
+In 2015, he closed De Rodriguez, his signature Miami Beach restaurant, but plans a new venture there soon.
+He still runs Alma de Cuba in Philadelphia.
+He has written four cookbooks and won multiple awards.

 Cortesía de Westin Kierland Resorts